kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - Once enabled, stores all versions of an object (includes all writes, including deletes).
 - Integrates with Lifecycle Management, e.g.
 - Deletes are denoted by a delete flag.
+- Each object in S3 has a name, value (data), version ID, and metadata.
+The version history of an object won’t exist unless versioning is turned on.

+### MFA Delete

+- MFA Delete applies to deleting objects, not buckets.
+It affects changing the versioning state of a bucket or permanently deleting any object (or a version of that object).
+- **Only the root account** can enable MFA Delete.
+Even the console user that created the bucket—if it isn’t the root user—cannot enable MFA Delete on a bucket.

 ### Cross Region Replication